 Washington in Washington County, Texas — The American South (West South Central)

 Location.
-30° 19.445′ N, 96° 9.235′ W. Marker is in Washington, Texas, in Washington County.
-Marker can be reached from Park Road 12.
-Touch for map.
-Marker is located near the Star of the Republic Museum.
-Marker is at or near this postal address: 23200 Park Road 12, Washington TX 77880, United States of America.
+30° 19.541′ N, 96° 9.285′ W. Marker is in Washington, Texas, in Washington County.
+Marker is on Park Road 12, on the Touch for map.
+Marker is located in front of Visitor Services Complex at Washington-on-the-Brazos State Historic Site, near the parking area.
+Marker is at or near this postal address: 23400 Park Road 12, Washington TX 77880, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 12 miles of this marker, measured as the crow flies.
-George Campbell Childress (about 600 feet away, measured in a direct line); Washington County (about 700 feet away); Washington-on-the-Brazos (approx. 0.2 miles away); Barrington Plantation (approx. 4.6 miles away); Primus Kelly (approx. 8.7 miles away); Millican, C.S.A. (approx. 10.4 miles away); Robert Emmett Bledsoe Baylor (approx. 11.4 miles away); Home Built in 1845 by General Jerome B. Robertson (approx. 11˝ miles away).
+Washington County (a few steps from this marker); Washington-on-the-Brazos (about 400 feet away, measured in a direct line); Andrew Robinson, Sr. (about 600 feet away); Barrington Plantation (approx. 4.6 miles away); Primus Kelly (approx. 8.8 miles away); Millican, C.S.A. (approx. 10.3 miles away); Robert Emmett Bledsoe Baylor (approx. 11.4 miles away); Home Built in 1845 by General Jerome B. Robertson (approx. 11.4 miles away).
 Touch for a list and map of all markers in Washington.

 Also see . . .
-Robinson, Andrew - The Handbook of Texas Online.
+Childress, George Campbell - The Handbook of Texas Online.
 Texas State Historical Association (TSHA) (Submitted on March 11, 2019, by Brian Anderson of Kingwood, Texas.)

 Credits.
 This page was last revised on March 20, 2019.
 This page originally submitted on March 11, 2019, by Brian Anderson of Kingwood, Texas.
-This page has been viewed 48 times since then.
-Photo 1. submitted on March 19, 2019, by Brian Anderson of Kingwood, Texas.
+This page has been viewed 45 times since then.
+Photos: 1, 2. submitted on March 19, 2019, by Brian Anderson of Kingwood, Texas.

 Editor’s want-list for this marker.
 Wide shot of marker and its surroundings. • Can you help?